uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 This file just disables Jekyll
 ```

-Run `make html` (MacOS or Ubuntu) or `pelican content -o output -s pelicanconf.py` (Windows or if you don't have make).
+Run `make html` (macOS or Ubuntu) or `pelican content -o output -s pelicanconf.py` (Windows or if you don't have make).
 Check the `output` directory: it should contain a file called `.nojekyll`.

-Make sure to not commit the `output` directory to your github: add it to your `.gitignore`. `ghp-import` will commit it later as a separate branch.
+Make sure to not commit the `output` directory to your GitHub: add it to your `.gitignore`. `ghp-import` will commit it later as a separate branch.

-### Enable Github Pages on Github
+### Enable GitHub Pages on GitHub

-Create a branch in your github repo called `pages`.
+Create a branch in your GitHub repo called `pages`.

-Enable Github Pages for your repo.
+Enable GitHub Pages for your repo.
 It is in the repo settings under pages, then select "Deploy from a branch".
 Select your "pages" branch.
-For more information, see [Github's Documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).
+For more information, see [GitHub's Documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).

-#### Deploy from MacOS or Ubuntu
+#### Deploy from macOS or Ubuntu

 * Set your pages branch name in `Makefile`: set `GITHUB_PAGES_BRANCH=pages` so that ghp-import doesn't overwrite your `main` branch.
 * Deploy using `make github`.